 Though this may seem reasonable, there are a few factors that make it far more annoying than it needs to be.
 While you could purchase medicine in previous games, no such option exists here.
 The only way to restore your Link’s health is to hope the game spawns a heart upon defeating an enemy or break a jar containing one.
 If you cause a heart to spawn, it disappears after a set amount of time, so you will have wasted it if your health is full.
 This aspect isn’t anything new, but in light of the new system, it’s borderline untenable – especially because the Links now share the same health meter.
 In the event an enemy strikes every player and knocks them off a ledge, they will take six hearts’ worth of damage in total – three for the collision damage and an additional three due to falling in a bottomless pit.
 You are so dependent on your teammates to accomplish anything that your success is mutually dependent on theirs.
 This was true to a lesser extent in Four Swords wherein one player running out of health ended the game for the entire team.
 However, because everyone had their own health meter, the other players could easily protect their wounded companions.

 Moreover, the totem mechanic is incredibly cumbersome to execute.
 Four Swords was a novel game for its time in that it encouraged players to cooperate while also lending a competitive edge to the proceedings.
-What Tri Force Heroes does is take the cooperative element and takes it to rather irritating extremes.
+The problem with Tri Force Heroes is that it takes the cooperative element to rather irritating extremes.
 To wit, the amount of coordination required to properly use the totem mechanic makes playing the game online a nightmare without a way to directly communicate complex ideas to the other players.
 Each player has access to an array of communication icons, but rarely are they sufficient when it comes to getting points across.
 To wit, you often have to make sure the Link with the correct item is in the topmost spot.
 This means one player has to hold that Link and a second player must pick up the other two.
 If my explanation of this mechanic doesn’t make any sense, I can assure you it’s only slightly more comprehensible in context.

 Given how a majority of the flaws I’ve highlighted stem from attempting to play this game with others, I feel it’s worth mentioning that, if anything, they’re only exacerbated in single-player sessions.
 To begin with, though Doppels cannot take damage from enemy attacks, they can still be pushed into bottomless pits almost as easily as the player-controlled characters.
 Even if a Doppel falls into a pit, Link still takes damage.
 More to the point, having control of only one Link at a time means navigating these levels is beyond tedious.
 Not only do you have to remember what each Link is carrying at a given time, you must tap the touch screen to switch Links.
 It would have been far more convenient to allow players to switch Links with a simple tap of the shoulder buttons.
 Both of those buttons merely cause him to dash, and the “X” button is instead used to take snapshots – a wholly unnecessary feature.